aizu-wakamatsu/aizu-wakamatsu/README.md

 You know that there are persons like who can make zero to one(create new things), one to ten(expand the business), etc......

 Then, I want the person who can make minus to zero(retrieve the honour).
 If you have the confidence to do that, please contact to me.

+### ICTG COURSE
+University of Aizu provides the opportunity for Japanese students to take lecture in English.

+You can receive completion certificate of ICTG course when you get 128 credits total of...
+- English language course. (英語科目。)
+- Strongly recommended course **for first-year student** or upper, both Japanese and English are accepted.
+(1年生以上が対象の基本推奨科目は、日本語クラスでもよい。2年生以上が対象のものは、英語でとる必要がある。)
+- Any course held in English **except courses not used for evaluation**. (自由単位を除いて、英語で開講されるすべての科目。)
+- Graduation thesis. (卒業論文。)

+If you are enroled in ICTG course from your upper-class, it will be difficult to achieve that because you already got these credits in Japanese class.
+You may fulfill the requirements of graduation before you achieve these.

+Don't worry, there are another merits to enrol in ICTG course.

+- Some courses are held in different quarter from Japanese class so you can make study plan flexibly.

+- Some classes are held with small number of students so some of you feel more confortable than Japanese classes.

+- Each professor have different thinking about teaching method.

+You also can take Japanese class if you want.
+ICTG course doesn't prohibit you to take lectures in Japanese.
+Some course need special registration method.
+You can't register these course using course planning system(not displaying to that system).
+You have to go to SAD to register these course in course changing period.
+You also can change registration to English class from Japanese class.
+In this situation, you have priority to change registration because changing period for ICTG students is earlier than that of normal students.
+Please remember that it will not be regarded as ICTG credit if you take lecture in Japanese class for some reasons.
+Unfortunately, even if you take Japanese class due to over capacity of English class, it will not be regarded as ICTG credits.

+If you want to change your environment to take lecture, I recommend you to enrol in ICTG course.
+I don't guarantee the correctness of these information, please ask university staff for details.